haykam821/Short-URLs/README.md

 Welcome to the *most official* Onebot plugin for creating (and soon expanding) short URLs.

+## Configuration

+To let Onebot load this plugin, simply drag-and-drop `Short-URLs.obp.js` into your Onebot installation's plugin folder.
+Onebot automatically tries to create one if it doesn't exist when you start it up, but if that doesn't happen, create `./plugins`.

+There are two API keys you will need to enter (`googleShortenKey` and `bitlyShortenKey`).
+In a future update they'll be disableable by leaving the API keys blank.

 ## Shortening

 The command format is pretty simple: